-At St. Anne's Primary School, our curriculum is carefully mapped out into a Long Term Plan by our highly skilled subject leaders.
+At St. Anne's Primary School, our curriculum is carefully mapped out into a Long Term Plan.
 This enables links between subjects to be identified and carefully planned for to support pupil’s retention of knowledge and skills.

 The academic year is broken down into strands of work which form the key concepts.
 Each strand and unit builds upon prior learning, within the current year group and from previous year groups.

 All pupils take part in a daily maths lesson.
 All children will be exposed to a fluency based activity, set at age related expectations.
 Children are then exposed to a wide range of fluency style questions within a range of everyday contexts.
 From here, pupils then progress on to applying their acquired skills within reasoning and problem solving style questions.
 Tackling progressively difficult problems, which draw upon learning and skills from many mathematical areas, children display confidence and efficiency in their work.
 All children will complete a Post Learning Assessment written by the White Rose Maths Hub.
 Questions are carefully chosen based on what the children have been exposed to over the course of their topic.
 They are accessible to all children, especially those who are visual learners.
 Not all pupils will complete all of the activities during a sequence of learning but it is important that all pupils are given the opportunity to access the fluency and application stages at an age related expectation, unless there is a significant SEN issue that prevents them from doing so.

 Maths in EYFS is taught daily using White Rose Maths and is designed by White Rose to spark curiosity and excitement.
 It is built around a child centered lesson design that models and embeds a growth mindset to allow for a deeper understanding of maths.